 - Step 6: Spread topping over the bread and bake.

-Tips for making the best Apple French Toast Casserole
+Charlotte's Tips for making Baked Apple French Toast Casserole

 - Ensure all bread pieces are evenly coated with the egg mixture.
 You can use a spoon to collect the custard from the side of the casserole dish and top any dry spots.